-Needless to say, this means that sensible webmasters are always looking for more links, because those are what produce the most reliable increases in search engine rankings.
-There are many ways to earn links, ranging from begging individual webmasters to using tools that can spam out millions of comments per hour.
-Here are some of the best ways to get links that will be “counted” by Google
+This means that sensible webmasters are always looking for more links because this produces the most reliable results in search engine ranking positions.
+There are many ways to earn links to your content, ranging from begging individual webmasters to using tools that can spam out millions of comments per hour.
+But every method is not held in equal stead by Google.

 Define your audience

-Create evergreen content
+Create evergreen content to effortlessly earn links

-Target niche audience
+Target a niche audience

-Be the best
+Be the best in your field

 Another important point to keep in mind when creating evergreen content is that yours will have to be better than what’s already out there.
 Every niche has seemingly been written about 10,000 times already, so you’ll need to beat it with quality.
-Avoid the urge to look for some really weird take on a subject, because nobody will search for that or link to it.
-Instead, simply go for better quality in terms of the use of language, answering anticipated questions, and other such things.
+Improve on what’s already out there and answer questions that haven’t been fully explored.

 Ask for links with a unique twist